 Q: Are there any specific actions schools can take to support students with speech and/or language disorders?

-From the college side, most professors are not trained teachers or instructors, and they are unlikely to have training in teaching students with learning differences.
+From the college side, many professors are unlikely to have training in teaching students with learning differences.
 Therefore, colleges could make more of an effort to train professors in learning differences.
-Finally, while college is a time for greater independence, finding the Office of Disability Services should not be a scavenger hunt!
-Active outreach from disability services staff and volunteers, mentorship pairings with older students, and regular events can help students not only find, but benefit from the services that are available.
+Finally, while college is a time for greater independence, finding the disability services office should not be a scavenger hunt!
+Active outreach from disability services staff and volunteers, mentorship pairings with older students, and regular events can help students benefit from the services available.

 Q: Are there any schools going above and beyond to support their students with speech and/or language disorders?